alban12/Puissance4/README.md

 # Puissance4
-A playable Connect4 with AI state-of-the-art agents implemented for differents level of difficulties.
+A Connect4 game implemented with JavaFX that contains AI state-of-the-art agents implemented for differents level of difficulties.

 # Installation